COMP3021-2024Spring-TA/COMP3021-2024Spring-PA1-Skeleton/README.md

 Note that we have simplified the input ASTs, thus not all stmt declared in AST grammar need to be implemented.
 We outline the fields of two of them as examples.

 - The class `FunctionDefStmt` has 5 fields.
-  -  `name: String`: function name
+  -  `name: String`: function name, e.g., `name` for function example shown above is `add`.
-  -  `args: ASTArguments`: function arguments
+  -  `args: ASTArguments`: function arguments, which corresponds to the `arguments` node in AST example above.
-  -  `body: ArrayList<ASTStmt>`: function body, which is a list of statements
+  -  `body: ArrayList<ASTStmt>`: function body. `*` means `body` contains a list of statements.
+As shown in the above `add` function, its body is composed of two statements.
-  -  `decoratorList: ArrayList<ASTExpr>`: a list of decorators
+  -  `decoratorList: ArrayList<ASTExpr>`: a list of decorators.
+For `add` function, the ArrayList `decoratorList` has zero elements.
-  -  `returns: ASTExpr`: return annotation. `returns` is optional, please initialize it carefully.
+  -  `returns: ASTExpr`: return annotation. `?` means `returns` are optional.
+For instance, the `returns` field for function `add` is `null`.
+Please initialize it carefully when buidling AST.
 - The class `AssignStmt` has 2 fields, i.e., `targets: ArrayList<ASTExpr>`, `value: ASTExpr`.

 Similarly, all fields of these classes should be private.
 You need to implement essential methods of these 11 classes, including constructors.
 To convenience your implementation, we have provided the skeleton of these 11 classes.
 For a more detailed explanation of fields and methods, you can refer to the class files under the directory `src/main/java/hk.ust.comp3021/stmt`.